-The curtails of 2018 have positioned 2019 to be a big year for supply chain and logistics innovations.
+The curtails of 2022 have positioned 2023 to be a big year for supply chain and logistics innovations.
 From the prospects of 5G telecom and the rise of the internet of things (IoT), to global trade tensions and the demand for better supply chain visibility, there’s plenty to watch this year.
-Here are the top five trends poised to make headlines in the months ahead:
+Learn about the top five trends poised to make headlines in the months ahead.

-There’s no denying strong headwinds for the supply chain industry in 2019.
+There’s no denying the strong headwinds for the supply chain industry in 2023.
 But where adversity persists, opportunity exists.
 3PLs and freight managers adapting to these trends will outpace those who can’t, distinguishing themselves and their abilities.

 For a 3PL to set itself apart, it needs to focus on the future.
 Digitize and optimize for the IoT as soon as possible.
 Understand the power of data aggregation and predictive analytics.
 Install solutions for risk mitigation and insulation against geopolitical concerns.
-Recognizing the trends of today lays the groundwork for the solutions of the future.
+Recognizing the trends of today lays the groundwork for the solutions of the future of the supply chain.
 And with all the moving parts of the supply chain industry, there’s no shortage of opportunities.